 ATM Skimming Scheme

-Most often, the installed ATM skimming device is not immediately noticeable by the casual cash machine users and the best way to detect them is through 24 hours surveillance by the banks to detect their installation.
+Most often, the installed ATM skimming device is not immediately noticeable by the credit card users and the best way to detect them is through 24 hours surveillance by the banks to detect their installation.
 If a skimmer is installed without being detected while it is being installed, it might just give the scammers the time they need to empty a few bank accounts before the banks notice the fraud scheme.
 Also, less sophisticated schemes may resort to social engineering to extract the PIN information from the unsuspecting customers to complete their fraud scheme.
 For example, while the skimmer device reads and stores the card information, a person approaches the cardholder to offer help with system access since the cash machine does not work due to the ATM skimmer.

 Here are a few precautions in order to avoid getting caught in a skimming scam: